Divy1211/AoE2DE_UGC_Guide/docs/general/xs/functions.md

 1.  `#!cpp int taskFieldId`: Field id.
 2.  `#!cpp float value`: Field value.

-This function is used to populate task fields before insertion.
+This function is used to populate task fields before modification by `xsTask` or `xsRemoveTask`.
 Multiple calls with different `taskFieldId` are needed to populate all the fields.
-After all the fields are populated a task can be inserted to a unit with `xsTask`. `taskFieldId`s are:\
+After the fields are populated a task can be modified by `xsTask` or `xsRemoveTask`.
+Subsequent calls to `xsTask` or `xsRemoveTask` inherit previously defined fields. `taskFieldId`s are:\
 `0` - `Work Value 1` (eg.: amount of attribute to add for auras).\
 `1` - `Work Value 2` (eg.: minimum number of units in range to activate the aura)\
 `2` - `Work Range` (eg.: aura range)\
 `3` - `Work Flag 2`\
-`4` - `Search Wait Time` (eg.: attributeId for auras).\
+`4` - `Search Wait Time` part of task uniqueness, but also serves as various options based on task type (eg.: attributeId for auras).\
 `5` - `Unused Flag` (eg.: combinable bit field for auras: a circular (bit value 2), visible (bit value 4), translucent (bit value 32)).\
 `6` - `Target Diplomacy` (eg.: 4 to apply to gaia, player and allied units for auras).